MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 - **Walk the site without being onsite**: Remote inspectors can assess product quality without traveling onsite by using Remote Assist or Microsoft Teams to collaborate with a  Remote Assist user.
 - **Communicate detailed and complex instructions visually**: Rather than communicating instructions via audio call, onsite workers and remote collaborators can use drawings and arrows to refer to specific parts of a machine or asset.
 These annotations are anchored in the Remote Assist user's space.
 - **Scale expert knowledge**: Enable experts to effectively share their knowledge from anywhere in the world.
 - **Bring critical information into view**: Technicians and inspectors can pull in work order information from Dynamics 365 Field Service and call the resource assigned to support them.
 Furthermore, technicians and inspectors no longer need to carry around paper manuals to perform their repair or inspection.
-If the technician is using Remote Assist on HoloLens, remote collaborators can insert reference images, schematics, and other helpful information the technician's physical space so they can refer to the schematic while working heads-up and hands-free on HoloLens.
+If the technician is using Remote Assist on HoloLens, remote collaborators can insert reference images, schematics, and other helpful information in the technician's physical space so they can refer to the schematic while working heads-up and hands-free on HoloLens.
 If the technician is using Remote Assist on mobile, remote collaborators can share reference images, schematics, and other helpful information the technician can view in their mobile device.
 - **Combine video, screenshots, and annotations for more seamless workflows on the devices you already use**: Remote Assist is available on non-AR-capable mobile devices.
 - **Navigate Remote Assist on HoloLens with your voice**: Remote Assist on HoloLens provides a hands-free experience by supporting [voice commands in these languages](./faq-hololens.md) for all features, even in a loud, industrial environment.
 - **Asset capture & process automation via Microsoft Power Platform**: Store mixed reality photos and videos in CDS, then integrate data with business processes via Power Automate.